 Top Password Managers for Windows

-Take a minute and try to estimate how many apps you use and the number of digital accounts you've got; dozens, hundreds, thousands?
-Each has its own password that you need to remember.
+Take a minute to count how many apps you use and the number of digital accounts you've created; dozens, hundreds, thousands?
+And each with a unique password that needs to be memorized.
 Maybe you write them down or save login data in your browser.
-You probably use the same passwords on multiple sites - one of the worst things imaginable so far as security is concerned.
+You probably use similar, or even identical passwords on multiple sites - one of the worst things imaginable so far as security is concerned.

-Most password managers are compatible with Windows and macOS, however, a few are designed strictly for Linux or other, more obscure operating systems.
-On occasion, it becomes clear that a developer prefers one OS over another, with features, interfaces, or functionality being markedly better in that version than for other operating systems.
-This article lists our top 3 password manager picks for Windows users, saving you the time and trouble of trying all of them out on your own.
+Most password managers are compatible with Windows and macOS, with a few supporting Linux or other, more obscure operating systems.
+On occasion, it's clear that a developer prefers one OS over another, with features, interfaces, or functionality being markedly better for that version than the rest of their clients.
+This article lists our top 3 password managers for Windows, saving you the time and trouble of having to try them out on your own.